 It is a bit quieter than Puerto del Carmen but just because there seem to be more luxury resorts and way less drunk people.
 There is a bunch of private urbanizations and vacation houses.
 The urbanized area is quite huge and it takes almost all the south-east coast.
 People come here to relax in a villa, resort or private house.

 It seems that Playa Blanca is consolidating as the main touristic hub on the island.

 2. Costa de Papagayo.

-Among the worst, it might be the best option.
 This place is not really urbanized as it belongs to the protected “Parque Natural de Los Ajaches”.
 There are paradisiac beaches with crystalline waters.
 I wouldn’t include this place in the not-to-go list if it wasn´t because it addresses masses.
 During the last years, it became very popular among tourists since the beauty of the nearby beaches fits with the idea of what most people hold as a paradisiac place.
 However, this idea of paradise directly translates into an inferno reality of crowds, traffic, pollution, and dirt.
 The 3-euro entrance to the Natural Park doesn’t stop hundreds of tourists from visiting this emblematic site.

 On top of the negative things, we should add the new campground managed by the government.
 Why is it negative?
 The camping is a filthy and crowded place.
 We approached the entrance to ask for information, but we didn´t even bother to leave the car because the smell was too intense.
 The enclosure of the camping is a simple big square where people just stack tents and caravans altogether.
 The camping creates a nasty visual impact to the protected natural park.
 I would spend 0 nights there!